Estimated reading time: 49 minutes

 Take a moment to think this through.
 You get patients from

-- B2B (business to business) marketing – aka marketing to other physicians and businesses (whether you are scoping out physician referrals or marketing with payers or doing direct deals with employers etc)
+- B2B (business to business) marketing – aka marketing to other physicians and businesses (whether you are scoping out physician referrals or marketing with payers or doing direct deals with employers etc).
+We go deeper into it this medical marketing guide to help you get physician referrals.

-- B2C (business to consumer) marketing – aka marketing to prospective patients directly (whether you are doing digital marketing, print and media advertising, workshops, community outreach events etc)
+- B2C (business to consumer) marketing – aka marketing to prospective patients directly (whether you are doing digital marketing, print and media advertising, workshops, community outreach events etc).
+We go deeper into it this direct to patient marketing guide.

 Medical marketing to businesses